-This spring, the Cape Ann Museum will present a special exhibition of works by contemporary artist Vincent Castagnacci.
-Notes from a Quarry will focus on Castagnacci’s drawings and paintings from the mid-2000s to the present, pulling in earlier works that reflect the strong influence Cape Ann has had—and continues to have—on the artist.
+Notes from a Quarry, an exhibition of works by contemporary artist Vincent Castagnacci, will focus on Castagnacci’s drawings and paintings from the mid-2000s to the present, pulling in earlier works that reflect the strong influence Cape Ann has had—and continues to have—on the artist.
 A well-known teacher as well as an artist, Castagnacci’s earliest Cape Ann-inspired works date to 1978 and reflect the strong influence the natural beauty of the area’s landscape has had on his work.

 Originally from Providence, Rhode Island, Castagnacci studied at the School of the Museum of Fine Arts, Boston, and with George Demetrios in Boston and Gloucester in the early 1960s.
 In 1964, he earned a BFA from Yale, and two years later an MFA from the same institution.
 It was through his work with Demetrios that Castagnacci came to know and love Cape Ann.
 For the past 40 years, the Castagnacci family has owned property on the backside of the Cape, looking out over Folly Cove and abutting property once owned by Demetrios and his wife, Virginia Lee Burton, and used as the headquarters of the Folly Cove Designers.
 The neighborhood, from Folly Cove’s rugged shoreline, out to Halibut Point and up into Dogtown, has provided Castagnacci with boundless inspiration.